kimi1723/E-commerce-product-page-Frontend-Mentor/README.md

 - SNEAKERS50 - 50% off discount, <br>

 Promotions do combine, although discounts do not.
 Entering a invalid discount removes the valid one. <br> <br>
-Also, test account will probably have either invalid email or password, as any user can change it.
-I suggest creating your own one, as the only requirements are a valid address email (doesn't have to exist) and a password containing at least 8 characters.

 ## To do: